-This Regulatory Approach Statement provides a clear statement of how the Victorian Legal Services Board + Commissioner (VLSB+C) seeks to perform our role as regulators of the legal profession in Victoria.
-It outlines our operational approach to delivering on our legislative responsibilities by explaining how we set regulatory priorities, make resource allocation decisions and apply the range of regulatory tools at our disposal.
+This Regulatory Approach Statement outlines how the Victorian Legal Services Board + Commissioner (VLSB+C) performs our role as the regulator of the legal profession in Victoria.
+It highlights our approach to delivering on our legislative responsibilities by explaining how we set regulatory priorities, make resource allocation decisions and apply the range of regulatory tools at our disposal.

 The legislative requirements that the VLSB+C must meet are set out in the Legal Profession Uniform Law Application Act 2014 and the Legal Profession Uniform Law (Schedule 1 to the Act).
-The VLSB+C seeks to discharge its legislative responsibilities in accordance with the objectives of the Act and the Uniform Law and in a way that:
+We seek to discharge our legislative responsibilities in accordance with the objectives of the Act and the Uniform Law and in a way that:

-- promotes consistency amongst Uniform Law jurisdictions, including through directions and guidance from the Legal Services Council and Legal Services Uniform Commissioner; and - + is consistent with Victorian Government policies and objectives, including the Attorney-General's Statement of Expectations.
+- + promotes consistency amongst Uniform Law jurisdictions, including through directions and guidance from the Legal Services Council and Legal Services Uniform Commissioner; and - + is consistent with Victorian Government policies and objectives, including the Attorney-General's Statement of Expectations.